Eve00000/mixxxwebsite/content/news/XXXX-XX-XX-mixxx-2_5_3-released.md

 By using this model, Mixxx is able to properly and more accurately represent e.g. the pitch control slider on the turntable or CD-player.

-Another improvement has been made to the measurements which are fed to the Kalman-Filter [PR 15217](https://github.com/mixxxdj/mixxx/pull/15217).
+Another improvement has been made to the measurements which are fed to the Kalman filter [PR #15217](https://github.com/mixxxdj/mixxx/pull/15217).
 The current model only takes rough measurements of the position on the sine wave.
 Furthermore these measurements work on the assumption to always be correct.
 A new check was added to detect if measurements were skipped or larger than assumed.
 This improves backspins where the deviation of estimation and measurement suddenly become very high.

 These changes are major improvements for all DVS users.
 Too good to wait for Mixxx 2.6.
-Get all Mixxx-ed up and join our [testing-force](https://mixxx.org/get-involved/) for more upcoming features.
+Get all Mixxx-ed up and join our [testing-force]({filename}/pages/get-involved.md) for more upcoming features.

-[^2]: The Deviation in Kalman filters is called [Innovation](https://en.wikipedia.org/wiki/Innovation_(signal_processing).
+[^2]: The Deviation in Kalman filters is called [Innovation](https://en.wikipedia.org/wiki/Innovation_(signal_processing)).

 ### Controller Mappings